josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 The previous version assigns an array of heroes to the component's `heroes` property.
 The assignment occurs *synchronously*, as if the server could return heroes instantly or the browser could freeze the UI while it waited for the server's response.

-That *won't work* when the `HeroService` is actually making requests of a remote server.
+That *will not work* when the `HeroService` is actually making requests of a remote server.

 The new version waits for the `Observable` to emit the array of heroes, which could happen now or several minutes from now.
 The `subscribe()` method passes the emitted array to the callback,